 This is a beautiful family hike to the Meshushim Waterfall and Hexagon Pool of the Meshushim Stream.
 This part of the Yehudiya Nature Reserve is accessed from Route 888, as distinct from the Zavitan Stream, which is also in the Yehudiya Nature Reserve and accessed from Route 87.
-The Hexagon Pool is so called because of the hexagon formations of the basalt rock.
-Informative signs along the path describe the flora, animal life and geology of this area.
+The Hexagon Pool is so called because of the hexagon formations of its basalt rock.
+Informative signs along the path describe the flora, animal life and geology of the area.

 Time: About 1 hour total.
 But allow extra time if you intend swimming.